 We have given some detail below about the suppliers, partners, regulators, and other organisations with whom we share customer personal information.
 By registering with us or using Redpin Services, you consent to us sharing your personal information with these third parties (provided, of course, that this is done securely and with all the necessary contractual protections in place).

 Banks and payment providers

-When you ask us to process a currency or payment transaction, we will provide your information to the business partners who are contracted to TorFX to complete this transaction, for example passing bank details to correspondent bank(s) or payment provider(s) involved in the transaction.
+When you ask us to process a currency or payment transaction, we will provide your information to the banks, payment service providers, card issuers and other businesses we deal with to complete the transaction.

-As a regulated financial institution, in some jurisdictions we are obliged to report transactions to the relevant financial regulator.
-We will provide your information to the regulators to meet these legal obligations.
+We are sometimes obliged to report transactions to the relevant financial or data protection regulator in the UK or elsewhere.
+We will provide your personal information to the regulators to meet these legal obligations.

-We may also disclose necessary information in response to the requirements of credit card associations or a civil or criminal legal process.
+We may disclose your personal information in response to the requirements of credit card associations.

-We may disclose necessary information to the police and other law enforcement agencies, security forces, competent governmental, intergovernmental or supranational bodies, competent agencies, departments, regulatory authorities, self-regulatory authorities or organisations, and other third parties, including TorFX Group companies, where we are legally compelled and/or permitted to do so.
+We may disclose your personal information to the police and other law enforcement agencies, security forces, tax authorities, intelligence services, and other authorities and government agencies in the UK and elsewhere where we are legally compelled and/or permitted to do so.